Orthostatic hypotension, also called postural hypotension, is a sudden drop in blood pressure that occurs when you stand up quickly.

 When you stand up, gravity pulls blood into your legs and your blood pressure begins to fall.
 Certain reflexes in your body compensate for this change.
-Your heart beats faster to pump more blood and your blood vessels constrict to prevent blood from pooling in your legs.
+Your heart beats faster to pump more blood, and your blood vessels constrict to prevent blood from pooling in your legs.

-Many drugs can affect these normal reflexes and lead to orthostatic hypotension.
+Certain drugs can affect these normal reflexes and lead to orthostatic hypotension.
 These reflexes may also begin to weaken as you age.
 For this reason, orthostatic hypotension is more common in older adults.

 Other common symptoms include: